 The Vive Cosmos has integrated headphones but they are removable if you prefer something else.
 The sound quality is quite good and it is easy to adjust the volume while wearing the headset.
 We found hitting buttons accidentally to be quite uncommon, as the main external controls on the headset are tucked out of the way.
 You can adjust the volume, adjust the IPD, and toggle back and forth between VR and Camera mode while wearing the Cosmos.

 All you need to do to get the Cosmos ready is put it on once it has been set up and make sure it is seated comfortably and in focus.
 This is a little more annoying to do than some of the other products but still isn't too much of a pain.

 Ease of Setup

-Our last metric deal with the amount of effort it took to go from unboxing the Cosmos to playing your first VR game, as well as the amount of additional hardware required to make the system run that isn't included in the package.
-It accounts for the remaining 10% of the final score, with the Cosmos earning another slightly above average score.
+Our last metric deals with the amount of effort it took to go from unboxing the Cosmos to playing your first VR game, as well as the amount of additional hardware required to make the system run that isn't included in the package.

 The software setup is easy, with a sticker directing you to a URL to start the download.
 Once you install the software, you just need to create an account and then get into the hardware setup.

 The software for this headset guides you through the hardware setup process with a series of steps, which was a fairly painless process until we got to the part about setting up the room.
 This is when the Cosmos first started complaining about the amount of ambient light and had a hard time capturing the room.
 We eventually got it but it took us significantly longer than other headsets.

 However, you do need a fairly powerful gaming PC to effectively run the Cosmos which will add a decent amount to the overall cost of this product if you don't already have one.

 The Cosmos paired a top-tier price with what we thought was a fairly lackluster performance, making it a bad bargain option.